Pyidaungsu Hluttaw: Pre-colonial era

-The Royal Cabinet or Hluttaw (လွှတ်တော် /my/, lit. "delegation of royal [duties]") historically refers to the council of ministers in the king's court in pre-colonial Burma (Myanmar).
-The Hluttaw's origins trace back to the Pagan era when King Htilominlo (r.
-1211–1235) created a royal cabinet of senior ministers to manage the day-to-day affairs of the government.
+The Nyilarkhan or Consultative Assembly (ညီလာခံ lit.
+"Meeting between the King and Nobles") is an advisory body of the Burmese King.
+Consultative Assembly's origins trace back to the Pagan era when King Htilominlo (r.
+1211–1235) created the Consultative Assembly to manage the day-to-day affairs of the government.

-During the Konbaung dynasty, the hluttaw was the centre of government and the kingdom's national administrative body, divided into three branches, namely fiscal, executive, and judicial (the word hluttaw was originally refers to the cabinet but since the colonial times, hluttaw has been used to describe a parliament or legislative body.)
-The Byedaik (ဗြဲတိုက်) or Privy Council maintaining the inner affairs of the royal court, whereas the Hluttaw managed the kingdom's administration.
-The Hluttaw, as tradition, also had the duty of selecting the heir-apparent, whenever the incumbent king did not select one.
+During the Konbaung dynasty, the Consultative Assembly was the centre of government and the kingdom's national administrative body, divided into three branches, namely fiscal, executive, and judicial (the word hluttaw was originally refers to the hall in the Royal Palace where the Nyilarkhan is host but since the colonial times, hluttaw has been used to describe a parliament or legislative body.)
+The Byedaik (ဗြဲတိုက်) or Privy Council maintained the inner affairs of the royal court, whereas the Hluttaw managed the kingdom's administration.
+The Nyilarkhan, as tradition, also had the duty of selecting the heir-apparent whenever the incumbent king did not select one.
+The last King of Burma, Thibaw Min was selected by the Nyilarkhan, making him the only recorded Monarch to be elected by the Consultative Assembly.

-In the Konbaung dynasty, the Hluttaw was in session for 6 hours daily, from 6 to 9 am, and from noon to 3 pm, attended by ministers (မင်းကြီး, Mingyi), ministers of third rank (ဝန်ထောက်, Wundauk), and head clerks (စာရေးကြီး, Sayegyi), as well as interior ministers (အတွင်းဝန်, Atwin Wun), who sat in the Byedaik.
+In the Konbaung dynasty, the Nyilarkhan was in session for 6 hours daily, from 6 to 9 am, and from noon to 3 pm, attended by ministers (မင်းကြီး, Mingyi), ministers of third rank (ဝန်ထောက်, Wundauk), and head clerks (စာရေးကြီး, Sayegyi), as well as interior ministers (အတွင်းဝန်, Atwin Wun), who sat in the Byedaik.
 It was tradition for the king to appoint four ministers, four interior ministers and four officers.